Forgot password

 How Hunger Works in Minecraft

-Hunger is a mechanic in Minecraft that exists in survival mode, and provides you with positive or negative status effects depending on how much it has diminished.
+The hunger mechanic in Minecraft survival mode provides you with positive or negative status effects depending on how much it has diminished.
+Here's a gist of how it works:

-• When your hunger bar is at its maximum, you'll see 10 full drumsticks.
-There are 20 hunger points, each of which is represented as half a drumstick.
+• When your hunger bar is at its maximum, you'll see 10 full drumsticks which amount to 20 hunger points, each represented as half a drumstick.

-• If you reach at least 18 Hunger (nine drumsticks), you'll gain the ability to heal naturally, at a rate of one health (half a heart) every four seconds.
+• If you reach at least 18 Hunger (nine drumsticks), you gain the ability to heal at a rate of one health (half a heart) every four seconds.

-• If your hunger bar is full, your natural healing ability will heal you at a rate of one health every half a second.
+• If your hunger bar is full, your natural healing ability heals you at a rate of one health every half a second (Java edition only).

 • If your hunger bar drops to six Hunger (three drumsticks) or lower, you lose your ability to sprint.